Overview

 Odia2014Sarala Das's Mahabharata (15th century); Jayadeva's Gita Govinda (12th century, debated)

 Note: Classical Language status is completely separate from the Eighth Schedule.
 A language can be Classical without being Scheduled, or vice versa.
-As of 2024, all 6 Classical Languages also happen to be in the Eighth Schedule.
-In October 2024, the Government approved Classical Language status for Marathi, Pali, Prakrit, Assamese, and Bengali — raising the total to 11.
+Of the original 6 Classical Languages (Tamil, Sanskrit, Kannada, Telugu, Malayalam, Odia — declared 2004–2014), all 6 are also in the Eighth Schedule.
+In October 2024, the Government approved Classical Language status for Marathi, Pali, Prakrit, Assamese, and Bengali — raising the total to 11 Classical Languages.
+Of the 5 new additions: Marathi, Assamese, and Bengali are in the Eighth Schedule; Pali and Prakrit are NOT (they have no Scheduled language status in the Constitution).

 Major Literary Traditions